fpv-iplab/rulstm/README.md

 A. Furnari, G. M. Farinella, What Would You Expect?
 Anticipating Egocentric Actions with Rolling-Unrolling LSTMs and Modality Attention.
 [Download](https://arxiv.org/pdf/1905.09035.pdf)

+If you use the code/models hosted in this repository, please cite the following paper:

 ```
 @article{furnari2019rulstm,
   title = { What Would You Expect?
 Anticipating Egocentric Actions with Rolling-Unrolling LSTMs and Modality Attention. },